zlorf/django-modeltranslation-wrapper/README.rst

 * autodiscover of ``translation.py`` files within apps

+    ``modeltranslation-0.4`` already has this feature (ported from this app :P), so it is no more needed here and is only left for use with older versions of ``modeltranslation``.
+    Thus, the autodiscover is deactivated if the 0.4 version of ``modeltranslation`` is detected.

 * intelligent manager: filtering, ordering, creating and so on takes current language into consideration